-In addition, when the withdrawable contactor carriage is inserted into the controller compartment, it becomes interlocked with the isolation switch so that the switch may not be opened or closed unless the contacts of the vacuum contactor are opened.
+Switching occurs entirely within vacuum bottles which results in long life with virtually no maintenance.
+The contactor is mechanically interlocked with the isolation switch so that the switch may not be opened or closed unless the contacts of the vacuum contactor are open.